Jeholodens

 It is suspected to be a nocturnal creature because it had very large eyes which were roughly 5 mm across.
 This would have allowed it to have better night vision for catching insects.
 It is notable for its relatively derived forelimb morphology, having shoulder blades and other pectoral girdle elements comparable to those of modern therians like opossums.
 It also had grasping hands.
-By contrast, however, the hindlimbs retained primitive characters, suggesting a sprawling stance.
+By contrast, however, the hindlimbs retained primitive characters, suggesting a semi-sprawling stance.

 Recent studies show that it was specialised to an arboreal lifestyle, possessing prehensile hands.